missuo/discord-image/README.md

 }
 ```

 Of course, you can use serverless tools like `Cloudflare Workers` to deploy Proxy URL.
+If anyone has completed a workers configuration, feel free to submit a PR.

 ## Related Projects